The Tastiest Paleo Paprika Garlic Shrimp! (GF)

-And if you pour said sauce on top of cauliflower rice, and mix it all together so that the cauliflower rice absorbs all the flavor… it’s game over.
+And if you pour this sauce on top of cauliflower rice or mashed potatoes and mix it all together… it’s game over.

-Game over meaning, it will be the tastiest Paleo shrimp recipe you will ever have!
+Game over meaning, it will be the tastiest Paleo shrimp recipe you will ever eat!

-And it all started when I found a recipe on Food.com called, The Best Garlic Shrimp In The Whole Wide World.
+I initially found inspiration for this recipe from a recipe on Food.com called, The Best Garlic Shrimp In The Whole Wide World.

 I never actually tried that recipe, but I got the idea to cook shrimp in paprika, garlic, and parsley from it.